OPMDG/check_pgactivity/README.rst

 \ **-d**\ , \ **--dbname**\  DATABASE

- Database name to connect to (default: "postgres").
+ Database name to connect to (default: "template1").

  \ **WARNING**\ !
 This is not necessarily one of the database that will be checked.
 See \ ``--dbinclude``\  and \ ``--dbexclude``\  .